department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/headstones-markers-medallions.md

 **For a medallion** to be placed on a privately purchased headstone or marker, fill out the Claim for Government Medallion for Placement in a Private Cemetery (VA Form 40-1330M).
 [Download VA Form 40-1330M](http://www.va.gov/vaforms/va/pdf/VA40-1330M.pdf).

-- Make a copy of the Veteran's discharge documents.
+- Make a copy of the Veteran’s discharge documents.
 Don’t send the originals, because we can’t return them.

 - Fax the documents to 800-455-7143.
 Or, mail the discharge papers and the form to this address: